‘Southern Fried Film Festival’ coming to the Rocket City

 HUNTSVILLE, Ala. – Two former classmates from Huntsville High School want to bring an “amazing film experience” to the Rocket City.
 So they have started the “Southern Fried” Film Festival.

 The event is scheduled for the weekend of June 7-10.
-Friday’s events will be at the U.S. Space and Rocket Center, while the rest of the weekend will be housed at the old downtown Parson’s Law Library.
+Thursday’s events will be at the U.S. Space and Rocket Center, while the rest of the weekend will be housed at the old downtown Parson’s Law Library located at 205 Eastside Square in Huntsville.

 The film showing opening night is “One Strange Rock ‘Metamorphosis'” by award-winning filmmaker Darren Aronofsky and hosted by Will Smith.